diyo18/Assignments/CISC187/Week 14/Project.md

 ANSWER :

-For this function, I used a hash set to avoid checking every single number.
+To get the O(N) time for this problem, I used a hash set like in problem 1 to avoid checking every single number.
 Once I had the array of numbers in the hashset, I began by going through the array and subtracting from the current value.
 I did this to see whether the value was inside of a sequence or was a unique number / start of a sequence (has N - 1 then it means its in the middle of a sequence / if it doesn't then it is the start).
 I then put for and while loops which counted to see the length of sequence which was saved and returned at the end.
 In total, I only inserted the array once (hash set) and the rest was looking up and checking values.

 ```
 #include <vector>